nordlender/hamstertrader/README.md

 We've not implemented a "percentage score" as the assignment asks for.
 This doesn't really seem to make sense for linear regression.
 See associated MSE scores in the notebook.

+We've also made several models to show that we have the skills to implement new features, even though the features aren't that good.
+See comments and reasoning in notebook file.

 ## For the aspiring stock trader
 Don't use this.
 Hamster trader is better.